 Capacity and Decision Making

 In the past, unless I had planned ahead by putting an Enduring Power of Attorney in place, I would have been made a Ward of Court.
 Wardship was a blunt instrument and the person who could make financial decisions in the morning but not in the afternoon was treated in the same way as the person who did not know what a financial decision was at all.
 The State took over their affairs and they had no say in the matter.
-What will happen from 20th June is that a person without full capacity will be given the option of appointing a Decision Making Assistant.
+What has happened since 26th April 2023 is that a person who needs support will be given the option of appointing a Decision Making Assistant.
 This is a formal process requiring a legal document.

 Why Would I Need a Decision Making Representative?